metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 If you don't have this environment setup, you'll have to do this some other way around for your code editor and the rest of environment.

+It is recommended to also enable specific development features in Windows which you can find in:\
+`Settings -> Update & Security -> For Developers`, here under `File Explorer` apply all settings.

 ## Code style